Adityaghode02/netflix-gpt/README.md

     - Bugfix : if user is not loggin then redirects to Login page
     - Bugfix : if component is unmounted the Unsubscribe
     - Registered for TMDB Api and get access Token
-    - Get data from nowplayling movies
+    - Get data from nowplayling movies custom Hook
+    - Added Video Title && Video Background Through VIDEP_API
+    - Creaed movie Slice
+    - Planning for main Container && Secondatry Container
+    - fetched the trailer Video
-    -
+    - Update Video in movieSlice
+    - Embedded The Youtube Video && Make it AutoPlay and Mute =1
+    - make MainContainer Awesome & added Tailwind